 First, a little surprise.
-There has been an oral form of semaglutide for over six years.
+An oral form of semaglutide has been available for over six years.
 It’s called Rybelsus and the FDA approved a variety of doses: Rybelsus R1 formulation comes in 3 mg, 7 mg and 14 mg pills.
 Then there’s Rybelsus R2 formulation that comes in 1.5 mg, 4 mg and 9 mg pills.
 These oral formulations are approved for glucose control in the treatment of type 2 diabetes.
 The maximum daily dose = 14 mg of semaglutide.

 Rybelsus has not been FDA approved for weight loss, even though it contains the same active ingredient, semaglutide, that is found in Wegovy shots.
 But we have a suspicion that a new oral formulation of semaglutide is about to hit the marketplace.